Why Is A Theory More Comprehensive Than A Conclusion

 2. Integration of Multiple Perspectives

 Theories draw from various disciplines and methodologies.
 The theory of climate change, for instance, integrates data from atmospheric science, oceanography, and paleoclimatology.
-This interdisciplinary approach makes theories more dependable and comprehensive than single-conclusion studies.
+This interdisciplinary approach makes theories more reliable and comprehensive than single-conclusion studies.

 3. Dynamic Nature